gatordevin/TicTacToeAR4/README.md

 ### Vision Node
 `ros2 run tictacvis exec`
-To trigger a board update, run the `sendgo.sh` script in other terminal
+To trigger a board update, reset the board, make a move manually, etc., use the `user_control.py` script.
+To update the corners for the vision node, use the `getcorners.py` script.

+Generally, you will want to run the AI node and the Vision node together before you begin calling for updates.